awslabs/multi-az-workshop/content/lab-1/index.en.md

 Both options support running workloads on EC2, ECS, Lambda, and EKS.
 To learn more about using the construct visit the [CDK Multi-AZ Observability github repo](https://github.com/cdklabs/cdk-multi-az-observability).

 ## Conclusion
 We've examined the observability available to us in the Wild Rydes application to detect single-AZ impairments.
-In the next lab we're going to update Wild Rydes's architecture so that we can effectively use AZs as fault boundaries that limit impact to a single AZ when it occurs.
+In the next lab we're going to update the Wild Rydes's architecture so that we can effectively use AZs as fault boundaries that limit impact to a single AZ when it occurs.